Bimfortune12/LITA-CLASS-PROJECT/README.md

 ### Project Overview
-This data analysis project aims to collect and analyze data from various sales performance of the project by analysing the various ways from data received to enchance insight to make reasonable decision and provide insights that will inform business strategies, enhance operational efficiency and analytic efficiency that will execute business processess,manage business processess to improve customer satisfaction by evaluate business processess which will enchaces insights gotten to know different transaction categories,business strategies and to know all performance from data to  collects and analyzes relevant data to provide the insights gotten into sales trends.
+This data analysis project aims to collect and analyze data from various sales performance of the project by analysing the various ways from data received to enchance insight to make reasonable decision and provide insights that will inform business strategies, enhance operational efficiency that will execute business processess,manage business processess to improve customer satisfaction.
+By evaluate business processess which will enchaces insights gotten to know different transaction categories,business strategies and to know all performance from  relevant data.

 #### Data Sources
-The primary Source of data used here is Data Saled.csv and this is an open source of Data or any other repository site.
+The primary Source of data used here is Data, CSV and this is an open source of Data .

 ### Data Set
 A data set is a collection of data points.